-During my visit I arrived by train and there is a station within the town which has direct connections to Salzburg, Vienna and many other destinations.
+During my visit, I arrived by train and there is a station within the town which has direct connections to Salzburg, Vienna and many other destinations.
 This makes it extremely easy to get to the resort.
-If you are traveling by air then Salzburg Airport would be a good choice.
+If you are travelling by air then Salzburg Airport would be a good choice.

 Ski and Snowboard Runs

 The ski areas in the Gastein valleys are part of Ski amadé region and consist of the ski link Schlossalm-Stubnerkogel-Angertal, Sportgastein and Graukogel areas, as well as the ski link Dorfgastein-Grossarl areas.
 Including these Gastein areas, pass holders have access to a total of 5 resorts, 25 villages and 760km of ski area from Ski amadé, making it one of the largest areas in Europe.
 Within the entire ski area are 270 lifts, which include 90 chair lifts, 47 gondola lifts, 81 drag/tow lifts and 52 practice lifts.
 The various Ski amadé resorts are accessible via car and other transport.